idexus/Sharp.UI/README.md

 public static T CenterVertically<T>(this T obj)
     where T : Microsoft.Maui.Controls.View
 {
-    obj.SetValueOrSetter(Microsoft.Maui.Controls.View.VerticalOptionsProperty, LayoutOptions.Center);
+    obj.SetValueOrAddSetter(Microsoft.Maui.Controls.View.VerticalOptionsProperty, LayoutOptions.Center);
     return obj;
 }
 ```

-In the extension methods, it's important to use the `SetValueOrSetter` method instead of setting the properties directly. `SetValueOrSetter` sets the value of the property if the property is used in a standard context, such as in object creation, or creates a new `Setter` when you use the method to create a setter for a style definition.
+In the extension methods, it's important to use the `SetValueOrAddSetter` method instead of setting the properties directly. `SetValueOrAddSetter` sets the value of the property if the property is used in a standard context, such as in object creation, or add a new `Setter` when you use the method to create a setter for a style definition.

 # Disclaimer